-Then the priest would write the charges, the indictment of suspicion, on a piece of parchment and take the water mixed with the dirt and blot the indictment.
+This mixture is a picture of the Gospel of God by which the secrets of men are revealed. - The priest would write the charges, the indictment of suspicion, on a piece of parchment and take the water mixed with the dirt and blot the indictment.
 The blotting of the ink from the indictment was mixed with the water and dirt.
 The brew that was in the earthen vessel was water, dirt from the floor of the tabernacle, and ink blotted from the parchment upon which her indictment was written.
 This strange concoction was designed only to reveal whether she was guilty or not guilty of adultery.
 It searched her from within and made manifest her guilt or innocence. - Either way, the outcome would be miraculous, an obvious work of God. - The concoction was, no doubt, bitter to the taste.
 But there was nothing in it that could make her sick, except by Divine intervention.

-- If she was innocent, she could not be injured but by a miracle performed by the Lord. - If she was guilty, she could not be punished but a miracle performed by the Lord.
+- If she was innocent, she could not be injured by the mixture. - If she was guilty, she could not be punished but by a miracle performed by the Lord.